 In the beginning of a relationship, your world is like a little fairy tale.
 Life is happy and love is wonderful.
 Your significant other can do no wrong!
 If their tastes differ from yours, it’s endearing!
-If they want to do something you’ve never done, you’re game!
+If they want to do something you’ve never done such as using anal vibes in bed, you’re game!
 Anything is fun with you, darling!

 Eventually, though, these love-colored glasses start to fade into a secure, comfortable relationship, and you start to notice that you are in fact, very different people with very different tastes.
 I realized this shortly after dating that J that we were really different.
 In so many aspects of our life.

-It’s taken a lot of communication and a little practice, but we are finally at the point where traveling is our favorite thing to do together.
+It’s taken a lot of communication and a little practice, but we are finally at the point where traveling is our favorite thing to do together as we can visit place like a tropical country and stay in a Costa Rica adventure holiday so we have fun and excitement.
 Here are some ways J and I make it work.

 1. Decide on a trip budget and how you’re going to pay for it.